hyungccho/backbone_material/projects/w7d4-news-reader.md

   to populate the `entries` collection for a feed.
 To do this we must create a `Feed#parse(response)` function to parse the data from the server.

   The default behavior for `parse` is to simply pass on the response JSON to be set as the `attributes` of the model.
 When the response contains data for a nested collection, we must take the nested data out of the response and use it to populate the collection before passing on the remainder of the response.

   So: if the response passed into `parse` contains `latest_entries`, call `set` on our nested `entries` collection and give it the `latest_entries` as an argument.
-After populating the collection of `entries` with the `latest_entries` from the server, be sure and `delete response.latest_entries`, to remove the nested data from the response so it will not become part of the feed's `attributes`.
+After populating the collection of `entries` with the `latest_entries` from the server, be sure to `delete response.latest_entries`, to remove the nested data from the response so it will not become part of the feed's `attributes`.
 0. At this stage we should have both `Feeds` and `Entries` working.
 In the